 Ali Velshi was most recently the host of “Ali Velshi On Target” a nightly prime-time show on Al Jazeera America that spoke truth to power through debate, interview and on-the-ground reporting.

 Velshi has reported from the U.S. Presidential campaign trail, as well as covering ISIL and the Syrian refugee crisis from Turkey, the days leading up to the nuclear deal from Tehran, the tensions between Russia and NATO from Eastern Europe and the High Arctic, the debt crisis in Greece, and the funeral of Nelson Mandela in South Africa.

-Velshi joined Al Jazeera America from CNN, where he was CNN’s Chief Business Correspondent, anchor of CNN International’s World Business Today, and the host of CNN’s weekly business roundtable Your Monday, reaching viewers, listeners and readers in 222 countries every day.
+Velshi joined Al Jazeera America from CNN, where he was the channel’s Chief Business Correspondent, anchor of CNN International’s “World Business Today” and the host of CNN’s weekly business roundtable “Your Money”.
+Velshi also co-hosted CNN’s morning show, “American Morning”.

 Velshi was nominated for two 2016 News & Documentary Emmy Awards for work on disabled workers and Chicago’s red-light camera scandal.
 In 2010, Velshi was honored with a National Headliner Award for Business & Consumer Reporting for “How The Wheels Came Off”, a special on the near collapse of the American auto industry.
 Additionally, CNN was nominated for a 2010 Emmy for Velshi’s breaking news coverage of the attempted terror attack by Umar Farouq Abdulmuttalab on Northwest flight 253 into Detroit.